-The history minor places very few restrictions on students, allowing them to design a course of study that compliments their individual interests and prospective careers.
-A minor in history brings with it many of the advantages of a history major: such as the opportunity to broaden and deepen your knowledge of the world and improve your writing and critical thinking skills.
+The history minor places very few restrictions on students, allowing them to design a course of study that complements their individual interests and prospective careers.
+One such course of study could focus on digital and oral history courses.
+A minor in history brings with it many of the advantages of a history major: such as the opportunity to broaden and deepen your knowledge of the world and improve your writing, research, discussion, and critical thinking skills.

-A minor in History is a particularly good match for students majoring in English, environmental science, philosophy, anthropology, political science, international studies, sociology, international business, communication, criminal justice, women and gender studies, or African and African-American studies, or a foreign language.
+A minor in History is a particularly good match for students majoring in communication, journalism and broadcasting, English, environmental science, philosophy, anthropology, political science, international studies, sociology, international business, criminal justice, women and gender studies, African and African-American studies, or a foreign language.

 Admission to the Program